All About You / You've Got a Friend: Music videos

 The video for "All About You" was filmed on 14 January 2005, the same day good friends Busted announced their break-up.
 In the video, Harry Judd tries to get into the studio where the rest of McFly are in progress recording the song, but a security guard outside refuses to let him in, until Harry sneaks in by distracting the guard with Smash Hits magazines all with Busted on the front cover (of whom a badge announced him to be a fan).
-The song is stopped halfway when a cleaner unplugs the equipment to plug in a vacuum, Harry then arrives, the songs starts again and the recording is finished.
+The song is stopped halfway when a cleaner unplugs the equipment to plug in a vacuum, Harry then arrives, the song starts again and the recording is finished.
 The comedic video features a number of British celebrities including Fearne Cotton, Johnny Vegas, Davina McCall, Ben Miles, Lee Hurst, Graham Norton, Dermot O'Leary, Simon Amstell, Ruby Wax as the cleaner, Kate Thornton, Harry Hill as the security guard, and violinist Johanna McWeeney-Oxer.

 "You've Got a Friend" was shot on location in Uganda.
 The boys spent a week there in January 2005 for Comic Relief.
 The video sees McFly with the children of Uganda, playing with them, performing for them, and teaching them to sing.
 Towards the end of the video, McFly's vocals are removed for a chorus sung by the children.